tonyjurg/Parashot/WeeklyParasha/18 - Mishpatim/README.md

 </li><li><a href="https://tonyjurg.github.io/Parashot/WeeklyParasha/18%20-%20Mishpatim/spelling_differences_SP_MT(Mishpatim).html" target="_blank">Spelling differences in names between MT and SP for this parasha</a>
 </li><li><a href="https://tonyjurg.github.io/Parashot/WeeklyParasha/18%20-%20Mishpatim/lexical_parallels(Mishpatim).html" target="_blank">Lexical paralels between this parasha and the Tenach</a>
 </li></ul>

-## Summary

-Parasha Mishpatim details a comprehensive set of laws covering various aspects of daily life, including civil, criminal, and ritual matters.
-These laws provide instructions on topics such as slavery, personal injury, property damage, social justice, and religious observances, forming the foundation for the Israelite legal system.
-The portion concludes with the covenant ceremony at Mount Sinai, where the Israelites affirm their commitment to follow God's commandments.

 ## Related SHEBANQ queries